 Of the applications received from its students, each UBC graduate program may submit a maximum of two nominations to the Faculty of Graduate and Postdoctoral Studies.
 Together with their students' application materials, graduate programs must submit a nomination letter (maximum two pages) which outlines the program’s nomination process, ranking of nominations, and highlights any other relevant information in support of the nominations.

 Programs should submit all nomination documents to G+PS via their Workspace folder.
 Please use the following naming conventions:

 - nomination letter - DEPT_GGLF_Nomination_Letter.pdf (e.g. MATH_GGLF_Nomination_Letter.pdf)

 - each student's nomination file - DEPT_GGLF_Last_First.pdf (e.g. MATH_GGLF_Lee_Jane.pdf)

-Application packages must be received by the Faculty of Graduate and Postdoctoral Studies by the 2017 deadline (TBA).
+Application packages must be received by the Faculty of Graduate and Postdoctoral Studies in late February 2017 (deadline to be confirmed).
 Incomplete nominations will not be considered.

 Applications will be reviewed and ranked by a sub-committee of faculty members from the Graduate Scholarships Committee.